Every Child is Able in Mathematics

 To STRETCH learning in Mathematics

 Pupils who are mathematically inclined represent the school to take part in both local and international Maths competitions.
-These competitions include Singapore Mathematical Olympiad for Primary Schools, Primary Mathematics World Contest, National Mathematical Olympiad of Singapore, Annual Mathlympics For All Primary Schools, River Valley Maths Challenge and International Competitions and Assessments for Schools.
+These competitions include Singapore Mathematical Olympiad for Primary Schools, National Mathematical Olympiad of Singapore, Annual Mathlympics For All Primary Schools and the River Valley Maths Challenge.